adaakbulut/DSA210-Term-Project/README.md

 ### **1. Physical Activity in Menstruation Phase & Other Phases**
 My first hypothesis is that physical activity is lower during the Menstruation phase compared to other phases.
 I did some hypothesis testing on Step Counts in Menstruation Phase & Other Phases, Flights Climbed in Menstruation Phase & Other Phases, Walking/Running Distance in Menstruation Phase & Other Phases:

+#### Analysis of Step Counts:

+- ***Null Hypothesis (H₀):*** The mean step count is the same for the Menstruation phase and other phases.
+- ***Alternative Hypothesis (H₁):*** The mean step count is lower during the Menstruation phase than in other phases.

+A one sided *Mann-Whitney U test* and *p-test* was performed to evaluate the hypothesis at a significance level of 0.05.

+- Results:
+  - U-Statistic: 72900.0
+  - P-Value: 0.8865
+  - *Fail to reject* the null hypothesis, indicating no statistically significant difference in step counts between the Menstruation phase and other phases.

+- *Summary Statistics*:
+  - Menstruation Phase: 4182.46 steps
+  - Follicular Phase: 4411.35 steps
+  - Ovulation Phase: 3868.55 steps
+  - Luteal Phase: 4174.69 steps

 ![image](https://github.com/user-attachments/assets/e1c3fc18-cafe-4905-9566-fa0d89b64f3f)

+#### Analysis of Flights Climbed:

+- ***Null Hypothesis (H₀):*** The mean number of flights climbed is the same for the Menstruation phase and other phases.
+- ***Alternative Hypothesis (H₁):*** The mean number of flights climbed is lower during the Menstruation phase than in other phases.

+A one sided *p-test* was performed to evaluate the hypothesis at a significance level of 0.05.

+- Results:
+  - T-Statistic: 0.4619
+  - P-Value: 0.6775
+  - *Fail to reject* the null hypothesis.
+There is no statistically significant difference in flights climbed between the Menstruation phase and other phases.

+- *Summary Statistics*:
+  - Menstruation Phase: 7.42
+  - Follicular Phase: 8.12
+  - Ovulation Phase: 7.09
+  - Luteal Phase: 7.74

 ![image](https://github.com/user-attachments/assets/f678026a-76cb-4f5d-9f4c-de9506022e12)

+#### Analysis of Walking/Running Distance:

+- ***Null Hypothesis (H₀):*** The mean walking/running distance is the same for the Menstruation phase and other phases.
+- ***Alternative Hypothesis (H₁):*** The mean walking/running distance is lower during the Menstruation phase than in other phases.

+A one sided *p-test* was performed to evaluate the hypothesis at a significance level of 0.05.

+- Results:
+  - T-Statistic: -1.3665
+  - P-Value: 0.0868
+  - *Fail to reject* the null hypothesis.
+There is no statistically significant difference in walking/running distances between the Menstruation phase and other phases.

+- *Summary Statistics*:
+  - Menstruation Phase: ~3.0 km
+  - Follicular Phase: ~3.1 km
+  - Ovulation Phase: ~3.0 km
+  - Luteal Phase: ~3.0 km

 ![image](https://github.com/user-attachments/assets/967a1ab9-8920-40dd-b168-572c660c504c)